 The Automated Testing In Games community is dedicated to test automation and quality engineering in the video game industry.

 Members are involved in several sessions at GDC this year, which you can find below, along with other automation and automation-adjacent sessions.
+You’ll need a Festival pass or a Game Changer pass to access these sessions, unless stated.

 If you’d like to stay involved with ATIG after GDC, join us here!